yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

 ### Increased validation of WSDLs

 In this release the xerces library has been updated to `xerces 2.12.0`.
 This library enforces stricter rules when validating malformed schemas.
 This means that some WSDLs that were previously imported successfully by API Manager might not import successfully in this version.

 To suppress schema validation errors and relax the stricter validation of XML files a new flag `-DwsdlImport.suppressSchemaValidationErrors` is available in the `policystudio.ini` file.
 Set this flag to `true` if required.
-The default value `false`.
+The default value is `false`.

 ### Filebeat v6.2.2